lenguyenthanh/nimble/README.md

 Nimble is a small, quick and flexible Model-View-Presenter library for Android

 ### Why Nimble
-* Mvp is growing fast in Android community
 * There are some greate libraries out there but they all have some weeknesses
-* It has about 500 lines of code
+* It has yet 500 lines of code.
+So it is easy to understant, and make it your own.
-* Well tested code
+* Well tested code.
-* It is designed to be used with Dagger but can use dependenly
+* It is designed to be used with Dagger but can use dependenly.
 * It is designe to be flexible Mvp like: Activity, ViewGroup, Fragment
 * It can be use as multiple MVP in one screen as well as, one Mvp for multiple screens
 * It provide mechanism to save data when activity is recreated throws bundle